natalzia-paperless/animation-chain/README.md

 `time`: If using a timeout, the time to be used

+`singleListener`: Defaults to `true`.
+Whether to only allow one event listener on a given element at a time.
+This can be useful when working with animations that can be stopped partway through so the event listener doesn't fire at the wrong end of the animation

 ### Fallbacks ###
 If you're planning on utilizing timing events but want to support browsers that don't support those events, simply pass a `time` into your object with the correct amount of time the animation.
 The plugin will detect that those events are supported and default to the timeout